 True Q Stardate

 she would like to stay.
-When Data discovers that her supposedly natural human parents
+When Data discovers that her parents, members of the

 Amanda the natural human way.
-The girl is furious about this and is tempted to
+The girl is furious about this and is determined to

 help intervening in a planetary disaster on Tagra IV, and sadly realizes the best